 I’m guessing that everyone has been on the losing side of this arrangement.
 It doesn’t matter how well you do in your job, or even what other people in your department or your organization – or even the customers and clients – think about you.
 If the people who are in a position to promote you don’t like you on a personal level, your future with the organization is extremely limited.

-As an example, a very competent and highly productive coworker of mine, working in an organization where he was never going to be promoted, changed jobs and was made the department head of the new company.
+As an example, a very competent and highly productive coworker of mine – working in an organization where he was never going to be promoted – changed jobs and was immediately made the department head in the new company.
 You may have to do the same thing.

-The other is to help you to understand when you seem to be under attack on your job, that it may have nothing to do with you or your performance.
+The other reason for this article is to help you to understand that when you seem to be under attack on your job it may have nothing to do with you or your performance.
 You may be doing everything right, but you’re being attacked because of the incompetence and insecurity of the people higher up in the chain of command.

 Have you ever experienced any of these situations?
-What did you do about?
+What did you do about it?
 And how did it turn out?